Cargill/OpenSIEM-Logstash-Parsing/build_scripts/README.md

 When the script runs, it does the following:
 1. Generate required files e.g.
     - kafka input files from template
-    - if a processor is shared between multiple inputs, a copy is created with log_source name(from settings.json) to be able to map an input pipeline to a processor pipeline one to one.
-An example of this, if you have regional collection of a log source foo, and would like to keep those regional logs in different indices.
-In this case, the parsing of all regions of "foo" would be the same, despite having different inputs.
+    - if a processor is shared between multiple inputs, a copy is created with log_source name(from settings.json) to be able to map an input pipeline to a processor pipeline one to one. e.g. If you have regional collection of a log source foo, and would like to keep those regional logs in different indices.
+In this case, the parsing of all regions of "foo" would be the same, despite having different inputs, so each of these regional log sources (foo_region1, foo_region2, etc) would be defined in settings.json with the same processing config (foo_processor).
+The script would make a copy for each of these log sources so each input can get it's own processor.
     ```diff
     !
 Note that, it treats every log source as kafka input if it's not azure.
 You need to override that logic if you want to work with other inputs.
     ```